 8. Are the Products or Services That This Home Based Business Opportunity Will Offer Affordable?

 The majority of the population must be able to afford the products or services the home based business opportunity is offering to customers.
 The more expensive the product or service, the harder it will be to sell and your target market could be very limited because fewer people will be able to afford it.

 They also need to be worth the price.
-Most home business product are often slightly more than what consumers can buy locally.
+Most home business products often cost slightly more than what consumers can buy locally.
 For them to buy from you, there must be a value that's important to them.
 That can be getting higher quality products.
 Or it can be personalized service from you.
 Or delivery to their door.

 Updated May 2018 by Leslie Truex